dsasse07/jest-example/JestBlog.md

 Unit testing is an integral part of Test-Driven Development (TDD) which is the process of defining the desired actions of a function and what we expect it to do (or not do) before we begin work on the actual function.
 Approaching software development in this fashion serves a number of purposes:

 * this process can help define a path to success by outlining the tasks that must be done over the course of the function.
-* this process can help identify edge case scenarios and ensure that your code continues to function as expected in these situations.
+* this process can help identify edge-case scenarios and ensure that your code continues to function as expected in these situations.
-* this process also ensures that as the codebase continues to grow and be modified, that changes to other parts of the codebase do not negatively effect the performance of the tested function.
+* As the codebase continues to grow and be modified, this process also ensures that changes to other parts of the codebase do not negatively effect the performance of the tested function.

-Programming languages each have their own frameworks for developings unit tests.
+Programming languages have their own frameworks for developing unit tests.
 For Javascript, Jest is one of the most widely used testing frameworks, and I hope this blog serves as a beginner's guide for those looking to get started in writing their own Jest tests.

-We will walk through the process of setting up basic Jest tests and the files, but you can view the repo containing all of the code [here](https://github.com/dsasse07/jest-example)
+We will walk through the process of setting up basic Jest tests and the files, but you can view [the repo containing all of the code here](https://github.com/dsasse07/jest-example)

 ## Contents